B1L0o/Algorithms/README.md

-Many files contain contain a script that can be executed with Python
+Many files contain a script that can be executed with Python